+Participating organizations

-Japan Business Federation Participating organizations Japan Auto Parts Industries Association (JAPIA) THE INCLUSION OF PACIFIC INDUSTRIAL CO., LTD. IN ANY MSCI INDEX, AND THE USE OF MSCI LOGOS, TRADEMARKS, SERVICE MARKS OR INDEX NAMES HEREIN, DO NOT CONSTITUTE A SPONSORSHIP, ENDORSEMENT OR PROMOTION OF PACIFIC INDUSTRIAL CO., LTD. BY MSCI OR ANY OF ITS AFFILIATES.
-THE MSCLINDEXES ARE THE EXCLUSIVE PROPERTY OF MSCL MSCI AND THE MSCI INDEX NAMES AND LOGOS ARE TRADEMARKS OR SERVICE MARKS OF MSCLOR ITS History of Pacific Industrial Group The company was founded in 1930 has continued to provide a variety acquisition of the valve business of the with the aim of continuing to provide a variety of value through domestically made valve cores for automobiles, and of value through the stamping and plastic molding business, the development and production of TPMS, and the Schrader Group.
-Turning Point Aug.
+Japan Business Federation

+Japan Auto Parts Industries Association (JAPIA)

+THE INCLUSION OF PACIFIC INDUSTRIAL CO., LTD. IN ANY MSCI INDEX, AND THE USE OF MSCI LOGOS, TRADEMARKS, SERVICE MARKS OR INDEX NAMES HEREIN, DO NOT CONSTITUTE A SPONSORSHIP, ENDORSEMENT OR PROMOTION OF PACIFIC INDUSTRIAL CO., LTD. BY MSCI OR ANY OF ITS AFFILIATES.
+THE MSCI INDEXES ARE THE EXCLUSIVE PROPERTY OF MSCI.
+MSCI AND THE MSCI INDEX NAMES AND LOGOS ARE TRADEMARKS OR SERVICE MARKS OF MSCI OR ITS AFFILIATES.

+History of Pacific Industrial Group

+The company was founded in 1930 has continued to provide a variety acquisition of the valve business of the

+Turning Point

+Aug.
 1930 Founded by manufacturing valve cores Established in 1930 as the first company in Japan to develop valve cores for automobiles The company succeeded in domestic production of valve cores, said to be "more difficult than making a precision Aug.
 1930 Pacific Industrial Co. (unlimited company) was founded to manufacture valve cores for automobiles